 Park Entrance fees

 The Serengeti National Park is under the management of the Tanzania National Park Authority.
 The Authority is the one in charge of collecting all the park dues like Entry fees, conservation fees and concession fees.

 All the Serengeti park entrance fees are valid for 24 hours if one stays inside the park and valid for the time one is inside the park as soon as you check out of the gate the park entry fees are invalid hence on return you pay for more hence if one is staying from outside the park you pay park entry fees every time you want to enter to the park.

 Permit for entry for each person to Serengeti National Park

 Foreigners above 16 years of age $60 per person

-East Africa citizen and Tanzanian expatriate above 16 years of age $30
+Foreign Residents and expatriates above 16 years of age $30

-Tanzanian citizen above 16years of age 10000 tsh
+East African citizen Above 16years of age 10000 tsh

 Children below the age of 5 years: free